daniele-rapagnani/momino/README.md

-extract meaningful information about the develpment process, the community, etc. All the data collected is then mapped to some value, using custom heuristics, and then a simple linear regression is used on some sample data to output the final value.s
+extract meaningful information about the develpment process, the community, etc. All the data collected is then mapped to some value, using custom heuristics, and then a simple linear regression is used on some sample data to output the final value.

 This algorithm is far from perfect but it still manages to give useful insights.